Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Higher liability limits to protect your wallet

 Because Nevada requires low limits of 25/50/20 for liability coverage, think about raising those limits on your policy.
 Higher limits make sure that all the damage you cause is covered by insurance, including legal costs if someone takes you to court.
-Talk about how much liability coverage you need with your insurance agent or financial adviser.
+Talk about how much liability coverage you need with your insurance agent or financial advisor.

 Collision coverage to repair your own car